osm2pgsql-dev/osm2pgsql-website/_manual-v2/05-running.md

 approach, because all the information necessary for the updates must be stored somewhere.

-Usually you will need to use at least the `-C, --cache` or `--flat-nodes` command line options when doing imports and updates.
+Usually you will need to use at least the `-C, --cache` or `-F, --flat-nodes` command line options when doing imports and updates.
 See the chapter [Middle](#middle) for details.